HANICA-DWA/sep2021-project-opossum/README.md

    ```
    PORT=<port number>
-   MONGO_URI=<mongo connection uri>
+   MONGO_URI=<mongo uri>
    ```

-> Make sure the MONGO_URI is on one line, without line breaks.
+Make sure the MONGO_URI is on one line, without line breaks.
 Replace `admin` and `<password>` with your own username and password.
 Replace `myFirstDatabase` with the corresponding database name you are going to use for your development and test database. **WARNING: YOUR TEST AND DEVELOPMENT DATABASES NEED TO HAVE DIFFERENT NAMES.**
-> Instead of using a local MongoDB instance we strongly recommend using MongoDB Atlas, follow the instructions [here](#configuring-mongodb-atlas)

 ## Project scripts

 There are various custom scripts to help with development.
 In `\wcag-tool` you can execute the following scripts.